Liu Bei's takeover of Yi Province: Takeover of Jiameng (211–213)

-Next year in 212, Liu Bei sent a letter to Liu Zhang where he told him that he needed more troops to divert Cao Cao's attention away from the east (where Sun Quan was under attack and asked for his help) and support Guan Yu against Yue Jin in Jing Province; he also mentioned that Zhang Lu was only looking to preserve his state and wouldn't engage in aggressive actions.
+Next year in 212, Liu Bei sent a letter to Liu Zhang where he told Zhang that he needed more troops to divert Cao Cao's attention away from the east (Note: where Sun Quan was under attack and asked for his help) and support Guan Yu against Yue Jin in Jing Province; he also mentioned that Zhang Lu was only looking to preserve his state and wouldn't engage in aggressive actions.
 Therefore, he requested another 10,000 soldiers and additional provisions to aid in the defense of Jing Province.
 Liu Zhang gave him 40% of the troops and half of the others he asked for.
 When he saw that Liu Zhang didn't fulfill his demands, Liu Bei rallied his men and asked them how Liu Zhang could expect them to risk their lives for him when he accumulated wealth while being picky about the distribution of their reward.

 When Zhang Song heard that there were discussion about Liu Bei leaving to defend Jing province, he pressed Liu Bei and Fa Zheng to stay in Yi province.
 Soon, Zhang Su (張肅), Zhang Song's brother, discovered his brother's secret communications with Liu Bei, feared that he would become a victim if he failed, and reported the issue to Liu Zhang.
 Liu Zhang was furious and stunned when he heard that Zhang Song had been helping Liu Bei to plot against him; he executed Zhang Song and ordered his military officers guarding the passes to Chengdu to keep secret his knowledge of Liu Bei's intentions.

 When Wei officials heard about the starting conflict between Liu Bei and Liu Zhang, there were discussions about who would overcome the other.
 Zhao Jian (趙戩) believed that Liu Bei didn't have the talent to accomplish such a task, highlighting his past failures as well as Yi province's natural defences making it easy to defend and difficult to conquer.
-However Fu Gan (傅幹) argued that: "Liu Bei is benevolent and tolerant and his men are willing to give their lives in his service.
+However Fu Gan (傅幹) (Note: father of Fu Xuan) argued that: "Liu Bei is benevolent and tolerant and his men are willing to give their lives in his service.
 Zhuge Liang is a perspicacious administrator who quickly grasps the changing situations.
 He is honorable, talented in planning and work as his chancellor.
 Zhang Fei and Guan Yu are brave and also possess righteousness.
 Both of them are known as warriors who are a match for ten thousand men (萬人敵) and are his commanders.
 These three men are heroes.
 Knowing of Liu Bei's awareness along with those three heroes assisting him.
-How he could not succeed?"
+How could he not succeed?"